-Sheridan, Wyo.
-(June 26, 2013) – If your plans for the 4th of July holiday include a visit to the Bighorn National Forest, here are a few important safety reminders to help you enjoy the holiday.
+heridan, WY-June 28, 2019- If your plans for the 4th of July include a visit to the Bighorn National Forest, here are a few important safety reminders to help you enjoy the holiday.

-The Bighorns have many challenging trails for hiking or riding in remote areas.
-Check the weather forecast and be prepared for mountain weather.
+· The Bighorns have many challenging trails for hiking or riding in remote areas.
+For your safety, check the weather forecast and be prepared for afternoon thunderstorms, lightning, and high winds.
 Let others know where you’ll be and when you plan to return.
-Don’t exceed your experience level, whatever the activity may be.
+It’s important not to exceed your experience level, whatever the activity may be.

-Please remember that motorized travel is restricted to designated and signed roads and motorized trails.
-Get a free Motor Vehicle Use Map from a Bighorn National Forest office in Buffalo, Lovell, and Sheridan to ensure you’re on a legal route is to get a free motor vehicle use map, available at local ranger district offices and from the Bighorn’s website.
+· Please remember that motorized travel is restricted to designated and signed roads and motorized trails.
+The best way to ensure you’re on a legal route is to get a free motor vehicle use map, available at local ranger district offices and from the Bighorn’s website.
 Ensure your off-highway vehicle is registered properly.

-Although fire danger is moderate, there are no fire restrictions in place for the Bighorn National Forest.
-Campfire safety is always important, so never leave a campfire unattended and make sure it’s cold to the touch before you leave.
-Conditions can change quickly, so check with your local ranger district office for the most up-to-date information on fire conditions.
+· Although fire danger is low, campfire safety is always important, so never leave a campfire unattended and make sure it’s cold to the touch before you leave.

-Federal regulations prohibit discharging a firearm in or within 150 yards of a developed recreation site or occupied area and across or on a National Forest System road or a body of water.
+· Federal regulations prohibit discharging a firearm in or within 150 yards of a developed recreation site or occupied area and across or on a National Forest System road or a body of water.

-All campgrounds on the Bighorn National Forest are open.
-Reservations are encouraged to ensure you enjoy the holiday at your favorite campsite.
+· All Bighorn National Forest campgrounds are open.
+Reservations are encouraged to ensure you will be able to enjoy the holiday at your favorite campsite.
 Reservations can be made atwww.recreation.gov or by calling 877.444.6777.